February 23, 2016

 Removing Stains from Food Containers

-Plastic food containers can harbour a lot of stains and stink.
+Plastic food containers can harbour a lot of stains and stinks.
 Don’t want your containers to remind you that you had spaghetti and meatballs a week ago?
-Shake a bit of baking powder onto the bottom of said culprit, let sit for a minute and then scrub away with a wet sponge.
+Shake a bit of baking powder onto the bottom of the said culprit, let sit for a minute and then scrub away with a wet sponge.
 The baking soda will lift the odour and the stains all in one shot and you’ll be left with a sparkly clean container once again.

 Ah, yes.
 No one likes to shower in a tub that’s starting to look like the girl from The Ring is about to emerge through the drain!
 Not only is standing in ankle-deep sudsy water annoying, it also defeats the whole purpose of “clean” as you’ll end up heading out of the bathtub with legs that are just sub-par below the ankle.
 Get rid of that gunk by dumping a cup of baking soda down the drain, followed by another cup of vinegar.
-Watch it all fizzle as you stand by and observe like a fourth grade star at the science fair.
+Watch it all fizzle as you stand by and observe like a fourth-grade star at the science fair.
 The mixture will eat away at anything draining the clog.
 Of course, if you have any serious drain issues you may need to get physical and pull some of that gunk out via hand, but this will help in releasing it and making the job much much easier.
 If you smell any funky odours being released from the drain, squeeze a lemon right down it followed by some hot water to give it a fresh smell.

 Mold and Mildew Remover